Scanning Electron Microscopy

 Key Features:

-• 4-inch diameter,5 axis (x, y, z, tilt, rotation) motorized stage with positions for up to 25 ½-inch specimen buttons
+• 5 axis (x, y, z, tilt, rotation) motorized stage with 18 lbs. weight capacity

 • Secondary, backscattered, and oblique backscattered electron imaging modes